 Sullivan then turned his attention to money management.
 However, before risking other people’s money, he successfully managed his own and his mother’s.
 This family account became the basis for the “actual cash account” that is found on the front page of each issue of The Chartist.
 Designed to serve as a personal track record, the “actual cash account” replicates with real money each buy or sell recommendation the newsletter issues to subscribers.
 In short, he “puts his money where his mouth is” – a bold stance that signals confidence in his investment style and a trait that separates him from many of his contemporaries.
 Although quick to acknowledge the difficulties an investment advisor faces when his own money is on the line, he believes that the advantages outweigh the disadvantages, especially for the client.
 There is the issue of accountability.
 Your record is exposed.
 If you are wrong, you can’t gloss over it.
 You experience the same profits or losses as your clients.

-Though his trend and momentum models are proprietary, Sullivan does share a couple of momentum indicators that he invented that have a near flawless track record.
+Though his trend and momentum models are proprietary, Sullivan does share a couple of momentum indicators that he discovered.
 In the past, one of his inventions, the Chartist 90% Rule, was credited to another technician.
 To prove ownership, he offered a reward in The Chartist to anyone who could produce a back issue that contained the original introduction of this indicator.
 An alert subscriber soon produced the needed evidence.

 Complementing his proprietary models is his meticulous approach to portfolio management discipline; profits are allowed to run, losses are quickly cut.
-A predetermined stop loss point is given to each stock in his portfolio.
+A predetermined stop-loss point is given to each stock in his portfolio.
 When the stop is violated, it is immediately sold from the portfolio.
 On the upside, he uses a rising mental stop, which gives the stock plenty of leeway for normal corrections.
-This prevents him from being “shaken out” of a position too early in the cycle before it has a chance to achieve its maximum profit potential.
-The result has been core positions that were held for a number of years.
-For example Microsoft, purchased in late January of 1991, remained in Sullivan’s real money account for over a decade.
-He took partial profits along the way, his last four sales taking place in the final phases of the bull market resulting in profits of 1,939%, 2,036%, 3,653% and 4,278%.
+This prevents him from being “shaken out” of a position too early in the cycle.
 It has always been Sullivan’s contention that it only takes one big winner to make up for a host of small losses.

 He uses relative strength for his stock selection process.
 Essentially, this is a buy high, sell higher approach.
 The basic concept of relative strength is that the stocks that are stronger, compared to their peers, will appreciate to a much greater degree than the average issue.
 This dictates buying stocks after they have already made significant gains.
 The average investor finds this difficult to do because it is, in effect, the opposite of conventional lore of buying low and selling high.
 The high relative strength stocks, however, are exactly the ones Sullivan wants because they offer the potential for the greatest gains.